Examples › Custom styling

 There are more ways to style a context menu besides setting its basic configuration options and its items action colors.

-wrapper component accepts the following properties: className
+The ContextMenuProvider wrapper component accepts the following properties: className, style, classNames and styles.

 Have a look at Mantine Styles API documentation to make a general idea of how these properties work.

-component, they will be passed down to all the context menus that are rendered within the provider.
+If you provide the above properties to the ContextMenuProvider component, they will be passed down to all the context menus that are rendered within the provider.

-styling values can be overriden by setting the similarly-named properties of an options object passed as the second argument to the showContextMenu
+The ContextMenuProvider styling values can be overriden by setting the similarly-named properties of an options object passed as the second argument to the showContextMenufunction returned by useContextMenu hook to target the individual context menu instances, in which case they will override the initial provider properties.

 The examples below will use this approach.